-- 1. Press ADJUST ◀ or ▶ on the TV remote to select the check box for each function to be learned. - 2.
-Press ENTER and the function name will begin to flash to confirm the ready-to-learn status. - Point the A/V receiver's remote control at the TV screen.
-Press the button on the remote control that corresponds to the selected function.
+- Press ADJUST ◀ or ▶ on the TV remote to select the check box for each function to be learned. - 2.
+Press ENTER and the function name will begin to flash to confirm the ready-to-learn status. - Press the button on the A/V receiver's remote control that corresponds to the selected function.
 A check mark will appear and the function name will stop flashing.
 This confirms the signal learned status. - 4.
-To test the learned command, while the function is selected, press ENTER on the TV remote.
+To test the learned command, press ENTER on the TV remote.
 The A/V receiver will perform the selected function.
 The A/V receiver needs to be turned on and the IR emitters properly placed for the test to be successful (see page 27 for IR emitter placement). - 5.
 To customize the input names, press ADJUST ▶ to move to the Input Name text box and then press ADJUST ▲ or ▼ and ENTER to select each letter of the name.
 These names will appear on the Review screen as the A/V receiver's input names. - 6.
 To erase the learned input signal, highlight the check box for that input and press CANCEL. - 7.
 Repeat for each connected input. - When the input selection signals have been learned and the inputs named, press ADJUST ▶ to select Next> and move to the A/V receiver Learn screen.